pmeighen/pmeighen-public/Academy_Pgh4.md

 3 – The final inspection and disbursement, issuance of the
 	Occupancy Permit, and Deed recording.

-This a high level view of the renovation segment of the loan program.
+This is a high level view of the renovation segment of the loan program.
 Other than the renovation segment a renovation loan is a traditional home loan.

 Becoming proficient with renovation lending was not only a lot of fun but also afforded the opportunity to help a lot of families and individuals make an otherwise undesirable, and in some cases unlivable home, livable.
 Good for the homeowner, the neighborhood, school district and more.